 Gunnel Tesfa is a Registered Social Worker with more than 25 years in the field.
 Gunnel is a compassionate, understanding and efficient therapist who continues to find new ways of helping her clients.

 Mindfulness is a way of looking at our experiences that can change the intensity of our negative emotions (for example hurt, anxiety, anger).
 It helps us to make these emotions less incapacitating.
 At the same time, mindfulness can increase our confidence and sense of control over our life.

-A simple definition of mindfulness would be:
+A simple definition would be: